 According to IPVanish:

 To test their claim, we ordered a package with Paypal.
-In this case, they only asked to enter a username, password and email address.
+In this case, we were only asked to enter a username, password, and email address.
 After submitting my info and making the payment, the VPN access details appeared in my inbox.

 Software & Connectivity

-The tested client v3.0.6 is stable and did not present any issues on Windows 10 x64.
-Once you open the client it will ask you for your login and password.
-The list of servers is presented in a clean and easy to use interface.
+The tested client v3.0.10 is stable and did not present any issues on Windows 10 x64.
+Once you open the client, it will ask you for your login and password.
+The list of servers is presented in a clean and easy-to-use interface.

-You can filter by city, country, protocol and latency.
-If you want to connect to a server in London, just type “london” to see all servers in London, instead of searching and scrolling through the list.
-All there is left to do is double clicking the location and confirming the connection.
+You can filter by city, country, protocol, and latency.
+If you want to connect to a server in London, type “London” to see all servers in London instead of searching and scrolling through the list.
+All there is left to do is double-clicking the location and confirming the connection.

-If there are multiple servers available in a city, click the circle with a number inside it to expand and see all the individual servers with their load.
-Once connected, it will show you the city, country and IP address.
+If multiple servers are available in a city, click the circle with a number inside it to expand and see all the individual servers with their load.
+Once connected, it will show you the city, country, and IP address.
 You can choose between OpenVPN (TCP), OpenVPN (UDP), L2TP & PPTP protocol.